They say, “common-sense is not common” and so, we often prove this every day in our lives without knowing.

 Coronavirus has forced most of us to stay at home.
 It has forced most of us to stay in isolation.
 However, it has not stopped our bills to stop coming to to stay in isolation.

 2. Don’t spend all you earn, save and invest at least, 10%-20%.
-This also is one of the commonsensical principles of personal finance.
+This and learning account management for ira are the basic principles of personal finance.
 It is basic wisdom not to spend all your earnings but to save some of it for the rainy day.
 And if you’re already a parent, then you should also set up an online savings account for your kids at The Children’s ISA so you don’t have to worry about their finances in the future.

 One of the things you would learn if you read the book, “Rich Dad, Poor Dad”, is that rich people save/invest first then spend the remaining while broke people spend first then save the leftover (if there is anything remaining).